intel/zephyr.js/README.md

 source deps/zephyr/zephyr-env.sh
 ```

-Note: cmake 3.8.2 or later is required, and your system might install an older
+**Note**: cmake 3.8.2 or later is required, and your system might install an older
 version, if this is the case, you'll have to manually install the latest
 version of cmake:
 ```bash